pedrotiussi/compilerIME/README.md

 ## Setup
 #### Build
+In project folder, execute:

 `make`

 #### Run
 `compile SCRIPT_NAME -o OUTPUT_FILE_NAME`

-_There are also examples already set in test folder.
-For a quick check to the application, execute:_
+There are also examples already set in test folder.
+For a quick check to the application, execute:

 `compile test/simple_example -o output`